wfondrie/ppx/docs/index.rst

 ppx is distributed under the MIT license.

 .. toctree::
+   :hidden:
    :maxdepth: 1
-   :caption: Getting Started

    Overview <self>
    Basic Usage <usage.rst>
-   Python API <api>
+   Python API <api/index.rst>

 For R Users
 -----------

-ppx was inspired by the rpx R package [3]_ written by Laurent Gatto.
+ppx was inspired by the rpx R package [4]_ written by Laurent Gatto.
 If you are an R user and want many of the same functionalities that ppx offers, check it out on `Bioconductor
 <http://bioconductor.org/packages/release/bioc/html/rpx.html>`_. and `GitHub